dvqc/dvqc/README.md

-Full-stack developer obsessed with build end-to-end, type-safe  and progressively enhanced web apps using React, TypeScript, and Remix.
+Full-stack developer obsessed with building end-to-end, type-safe  and progressively enhanced web apps using React, TypeScript, and Remix.